mertingen/github-fuzzer/README.md

 Welcome to my Python2.7 project for Github Usernames!

-This checkt the Github usernames available.
+This check the Github usernames available.

 ## Running the script